HSTikkyTokky: Music

-Boxing career
+Boxing

-Sullivan made his boxing debut at Misfits Boxing 17 in Dublin on 31 August 2024, facing former Love Island contestant George Fensom.
+Sullivan made his boxing debut at Misfits Boxing 17 in Dublin on 31 August 2024, facing Love Island contestant George Fensom.
 He won by technical knockout in the first round after dropping Fensom three times, with the final knockdown coming from a left hook.
 The fight was preceded by a contentious build-up featuring physical altercations during the press conference and weigh-in.
 Following his victory, Sullivan was involved in a post-fight altercation with a fan in the crowd, during which he threw punches and attempted to throw a chair before being separated by security.
 Sullivan later explained that the incident occurred after someone challenged him to a fight and swung at him first.

 Sullivan was originally scheduled to face Tayo Ricci at Misfits Boxing 12 in January 2024, but the bout was cancelled.
 He was also scheduled to fight at a Misfits Boxing event in August 2024 but was matched against Fensom instead.
 In November 2024, Sullivan withdrew from a scheduled bout against Moziah "Mosai Warrior" Pinder at a Misfits Boxing event in Qatar due to an undisclosed injury, with promoter Mams Taylor stating medical clearance was pending.

-Prior to his professional debut, Sullivan engaged in an informal sparring session with controversial influencer Andrew Tate, who had accepted Sullivan's challenge.
-Tate, a former kickboxer, dominated the unofficial bout.

-Personal life

-Sullivan's real name is Harrison Sullivan, and he was 22 years old as of August 2024.
-He maintains friendships with other content creators, including Ed Matthews.

-Legal issues

-In March 2024, Sullivan became subject to a police manhunt after allegedly fleeing from officers following a traffic stop.
-He was driving a purple McClaren at more than 71mph on the single-carriageway A30, which has a 40mph speed limit, when it crashed with another vehicle.
-Sullivan was extradited from Spain to the UK after being arrested on unrelated matters, the court was told.
-On 24 October 2025, Sullivan pleaded guilty to dangerous driving.
-On 14 November 2025, Sullivan was handed a one-year suspended custodial sentence; a hearing will take in January 2026 to decide how much Sullivan must pay to Surrey Police and the Crown Prosecution Service for the additional costs involved in pursuing him abroad.
-The prosecution has applied for £18,049.47 to be paid to Surrey Police for a chartered flight to bring Sullivan back to the UK.
+Driving offence

+On 24 March 2024, Sullivan crashed his McLaren 720S on the A30 London Road in Virginia Water.
+Three people were injured, including his friend George Elliot, known online as "General G", who was in the passenger seat.
+On 14 October 2024, a warrant was issued for Sullivan's arrest and he left the UK, posting online from Dubai, Doha and Ibiza.
+He was arrested on 10 October 2025 after a year-long manhunt.
+Sullivan appeared at Guildford Magistrates' Court on 11 October and pleaded guilty to dangerous driving and driving without insurance, and was given a suspended sentence, disqualified from driving for two years and ordered to undertake 300 hours of unpaid work.
+He was also sentenced to a three-month curfew and ordered to be electronically monitored, complete an extended driving test after two years and undertake 30 days of rehabilitation.